sluukkonen/possu/README.md

 }
 ```

-For actions that must be performed inside an explicit transaction, Possu also provides a [`Transaction`](#transaction)
+For actions that must be performed inside an explicit transaction, Possu also provides a `Transaction`
-type, which is just a regular `pg.PoolClient` with a type-level brand, which ensures that it is called inside a
-[`withTransaction`](#withTransaction) block.
-Using it is completely optional, but it may improve the readability and
+type, which is just a regular `pg.PoolClient` with a type-level brand.
+Using it is completely optional, but it may
-type-safety of your code.
+improve the readability and type-safety of your code.

 ```typescript
 import { Transaction, query, sql } from 'possu'